Close ModalClose Modal

 Step 4: Let them dry

 The last thing you want to do is dab and wipe your slides with alcohol and then immediately put them back into their casings.
 This could promote moisture damage to your slides and you don’t want that.
-Instead, let them reside and dry in a place with a relative humidity of approx. 40%.
+Instead, let them reside and air dry in a place with a relative humidity of approx. 40%.

 Step 5: Snap them back into place in their case